SpellholdStudios/Kiara-Zaiya/README.md

 Editing, proofreading, ideas, website construction, portrait editing (including sending his own for Amaralis), voicing (well Amaralis again), testing..: I can't thank you enough for helping me out on this MOD.
 What can I say?

 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>).
+- <a href="https://www.baldursgateworld.fr">La Couronne de Cuivre</a> team ('*The Copper Coronet*') for having hosted the mod (<a href="https://www.baldursgateworld.fr/lacouronne/la-zone-de-telechargement/24005-mods-traduits-personnage-non-joueur-kiara-zaiya-v1-62-a.html">thread</a>) when it was not actively maintained.
 - Deprecated link: <a href="http://forums.fwstudios.net/">FWS</a> for hosting this project when the mod was at the early development stage.
 I never quite found the time to thank the webmaster!
 Thanks Neil Sharp for first opening the forum.
 - Mod's romance and plot improvement: Seifer and Jesara.
 I can't stress how important their help has been in improving both the romance but also the general plot.
 It led to the complete rewriting of 10 love talks, revisiting the entire romance (including some partial rewriting and merging) and the creation of 8 new dialogs with the PC whether in romance or not.
 - New dialogs: I'd like to thank Bri (Brianna) for her invaluable contribution towards this mod, mainly the new erotic stories and the Cernd-Zaiya short romance.